Full fee-paying overseas students (FFPOS)

 Life at Penrhos is enriched by diversity – we welcome enrolments from different cultures, religions and backgrounds.
 The experience of sharing and developing life skills with fellow students from overseas fosters the qualities of understanding, tolerance, awareness and respect.
 Friendships formed at Penrhos are often friendships that last for life.

-Unless parents are moving to Perth with the student, it if the College’s preference that secondary school students live in our Boarding House, where we provide a nurturing and safe environment for each and every girl.
+Unless parents are moving to Perth with the student, it is the College’s preference that secondary school students live in our Boarding House, where we provide a nurturing and safe environment for each and every girl.
 Living as a boarder also enables the College to more closely monitor academic progress and involvement in co-curricular activities.

-Further information to assist prospective overseas students in learning about accommodation options and indicative costs of living in Australia, please visit Study Australia.
+For further information to assist prospective overseas students in learning about accommodation options and indicative costs of living in Australia, please visit Study Australia.
 Additional resources can also be located via Study Perth or Visit Perth, which provide a snapshot into the wonderful city of Perth, where Penrhos College is located.

 Penrhos College’s accreditation